Skip to main contentSkip to Table of Contents

 Auditor’s Responsibilities for Tests of Compliance with Laws, Regulations, Contracts, and Grant Agreements

-Our responsibility is to test compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements applicable to USAB that have a direct effect on the determination of material amounts and disclosures in USAB’s financial statements, and to perform certain other limited procedures.
-Accordingly, we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to USAB.
+Our responsibility is to test compliance with selected provisions of laws, regulations, contracts, and grant agreements applicable to USAB that have a direct effect on the determination of material amounts and disclosures in USAB’s financial statements, and to perform certain other limited procedures.
+Accordingly, we did not test compliance with all provisions of laws, regulations, contracts, and grant agreements applicable to USAB.
 We caution that noncompliance may occur and not be detected by these tests.

 Intended Purpose of Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements